kim7834/libertChan_Front/README.md

         - [bootstrap](https://www.npmjs.com/package/bootstrap)

-#### branchs :
+##### branchs :
-- NavbarWithInput : -test)The Navbar component call the Header component with an input to pass the wanted channel name
+- NavbarWithInput : (test)The Navbar component call the Header component with an input to pass the wanted channel name